shobeirimajid/Blockchain-Developer/3-DeFi/3-Tokenomics/04-Token-Launch.md

 ---------------------------------------------
 Where to launch
 ---------------------------------------------
-When thinking about where to launch, there are multiple options that projects will incorporate to balance the value add from investors, attract different types of investors and decentralization of holders.
+When deciding where to launch, it is important to :

+- first determine `who your target market of launch participants are`.

+- consider the `expenses for each launch type`, such as `market-making expenses` with a professional firm like GSR or the `cost of providing the liquidity yourself`.

+- consider the `utility of your token` within your product and `where` you would like the `majority of your tokens to be located`.
+If your token has `utility within the product` and is used for `staking` or `governance` then `launching on a decentralized exchange` may be best as the tokens will be needed on chain to be utilised within the product.

+There are multiple options to launch the Tokens.
 Some of the major options are listed below in which a project may use 1 or a combination of them:

 1. Initial coin offering (ICO)